getify/You-Dont-Know-JS/types & grammar/ch2.md

 42..toFixed( 3 );	// "42.000"
 ```

-`42.toFixed(3)` is invalid syntax, because the `.` is swallowed up as part of the `42.` number literal (which is valid -- see above!), and so then there's no `.` property operator present to make the `.toFixed` access.
+`42.toFixed(3)` is invalid syntax, because the `.` is swallowed up as part of the `42.` literal (which is valid -- see above!), and so then there's no `.` property operator present to make the `.toFixed` access.

-`42..toFixed(3)` works because the first `.` is part of the number and the second `.` is the property operator.
+`42..toFixed(3)` works because the first `.` is part of the `number` and the second `.` is the property operator.
 But it probably looks strange, and indeed it's very rare to see something like that in actual JavaScript code.
 In fact, it's pretty uncommon to access methods directly on any of the primitive values.
 Uncommon doesn't mean *bad* or *wrong*.

-**Note:** There are libraries that extend the built-in `Number.prototype` (see Chapter 3) to provide extra operations on/with numbers, and so in those cases, it's perfectly valid to use something like `10..makeItRain()` to set off a 10-second money raining animation, or something else silly like that.
+**Note:** There are libraries that extend the built-in `Number.prototype` (see Chapter 3) to provide extra operations on/with `number`s, and so in those cases, it's perfectly valid to use something like `10..makeItRain()` to set off a 10-second money raining animation, or something else silly like that.

 This is also technically valid (notice the space):